Mvrcus97/LocationService/README.md

 The structure of our project is as following:

-Polygon
+#Polygon<br>
     - List of (x,y) coordinates
-    - function to determen whether a given point (x,y) is within this polygon.
+    - function to determen whether a given point (x,y) is within this polygon.</br>

-User
+#User<br>
     - msisdn(Nr.)
     - score
     - current level
     - time since last levelUp
     - Misc.
-Variables
+Variables</br>

-QuizLocation
+#QuizLocation<br>
     - Polygon actual area
     - Polygon margin area
     - hint of where location is
-    - URL of promotions/coupons of current location
+    - URL of promotions/coupons of current location</br>

-Leaderboard
+Leaderboard<br>
-    - Descending sorted list of Users, sorting criteria is User.score
+    - Descending sorted list of Users, sorting criteria is User.score </br>

-UpdatePosition
+UpdatePosition<br>
-    - Scheduler which starts a new job every n seconds.
+    - Scheduler which starts a new job every n seconds.</br>

-UpdatePositionJob
+UpdatePositionJob<br>
     - Job which executes every n seconds.
     - The job goes through the given memberList and checks whether each User is within their current hidden location.
 If true, update the Users´ level and score, and send out a congrats.
-SMS.
+SMS. </br>

-Quiz - (The GameMaster)
+Quiz - (The GameMaster)<br>
     - User-List
     - Leaderboard
     - QuizLocation-List
     - UpdatePositioner
     - The Quiz-class represents the entire game.
-An instance of a Quiz represents an entire game.
+An instance of a Quiz represents an entire game.</br>